NatDavies06/SVG-LOGO-10/README.md

 ## Overview

-Logo on The Go a Node.js command-line application that allows users to generate a simple logo for their projects.
+Logo on The Go is a Node.js command-line application that allows users to generate a simple logo for their projects.
 It prompts the user to select a color and shape, provide text for the log, and saves the generated SVG to a .svg file.

 ## Instructions